valterc/ki2/README.md

 <summary>Full Instructions</summary>

 1. Check and download the _APK_ file on the latest release found on the [release page](https://github.com/valterc/ki2/releases/latest/)
-   - **Karoo 1 users:** The lastest release is supported by Karoo 2, for Karoo 1 use [this release](https://github.com/valterc/ki2/releases/tag/0.8-karoo1)
+   - **Karoo 1 users:** The latest release is supported by Karoo 2, for Karoo 1 use [this release](https://github.com/valterc/ki2/releases/tag/0.8-karoo1)
 2. Install/Update the APK file on your Karoo:
     - (Recommended) [Follow this guide from DC Rainmaker](https://www.dcrainmaker.com/2021/02/how-to-sideload-android-apps-on-your-hammerhead-karoo-1-karoo-2.html)
    1. Activate Karoo developer options: